ervandew/eclim/doc/content/install.rst

 :menuselection:`Window --> Show View --> Other --> Eclim --> eclimd`

-By default the eclimd view will also be auto opened when you open a file using:

-:menuselection:`Open With --> Vim`

 If you plan on using eclim without the eclipse gui, then:

 - start the eclimd server.